Cardinal Pell, whose convictions were overturned, dies at 81

 Pell later said in a statement he was “surprised” by the commission’s findings.
 “These views are not supported by evidence,” Pell’s statement said.

-With his rather brusque, no-nonsense Australian sensibilities, Pell clashed frequently with the Vatican’s Italian old guard during the three years he lived in Rome trying to get a handle on the Vatican’s assets and spending.
+With his rather brusque, no-nonsense Australian sensibilities, Pell clashed frequently with the Vatican’s Italian old guard during the three years he worked to get a handle on the Vatican’s assets and spending.
 He was vindicated when Vatican prosecutors put 10 people, including his onetime nemesis, on trial in 2021 for a host of alleged financial crimes.

 After Pell returned to Rome following his release from prison, he had a well-publicized private audience with Francis.